-Here is video #8 in our series of short, simple Kaizen education videos from KaiNexus, a software startup where I am the Chief Improvement Officer.
-We’re also making the videos available on our YouTube Channel, our education videos playlist, and our public KaiNexus Education page.
+Here is video #8 in our series of short, simple Kaizen education videos from KaiNexus, a software startup where I am on the management team (see the whole series here).
+We’re also making the videos available on our YouTube Channel and our education videos playlist.
 Subscribe to our channel to be notified of each new one that’s released.

 This video talks about the importance of managers giving FAST response to ideas.
 Unlike a suggestion box, where ideas can sit for weeks or months, an effective Kaizen-style system requires nearly immediate feedback and collaboration… that’s the only way to really engage people in improvement and to avoid frustration.